theowlseye/Ven-Diagram/README.md

 Each shape is made up of two arcs.
 I want to highlight that.
 I will make each shape highlight when I hover over it.
 That means I need to change this SVG to a full blown HTML with a style hover added to it like I did the state game.

-I plan to always have the smaller circle on the left by the way.

 AAAnd someone else has done this project and here it is [Bens Venn Diagram](https://github.com/benfred/venn.js/blob/master/README.md)